Movie producer Weinstein to surrender on sex assault charges

 By Karen Freifeld and Jonathan Allen

-NEW YORK (Reuters) - Film producer Harvey Weinstein was expected to surrender to New York police on Friday, months after he was toppled from Hollywood's most powerful ranks by scores of women accusing him of sexual assault, a person familiar with the case said.
+NEW YORK (Reuters) - Film producer Harvey Weinstein was expected to surrender to authorities in New York on Friday, months after he was toppled from Hollywood's most powerful ranks by scores of women accusing him of sexual assault, a person familiar with the case said.

 A person familiar with the case confirmed the report to Reuters on condition of anonymity.
 The New York Times and other news outlets also reported Weinstein was expected to surrender.